IntAlert/google-customsearch-scraper/README.md

-# Google Scarper
+# Google Scraper
-This CLI scrapers a Google custom search API endpoint and turns the JSON results into a CSV which is saved locally.
+This CLI scrapes a Google custom search API endpoint and turns the JSON results into a CSV which is saved locally.

 ## Use
 1. `yarn start`